tducasse/go-instabot/README.md

 The easiest way to boost your Instagram account and get likes and followers.

-Go-instabot automates following users, liking pictures, and commenting on Instagram.
+Go-instabot automates following users, liking pictures, commenting, and unfollowing people that don't follow you back on Instagram.

 It uses the unofficial but excellent Go Instagram API, [goinsta](https://github.com/ahmdrz/goinsta).

 ![Instabot demo gif](/docs/instabot.gif)